Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Adding the follow-up questions will push your interviewer to give you more complete picture of the periods of intensity and how the team responds.

-## What job shadowing opportunities are available for an applicant before they accept an offer?
+## What Job Shadowing Opportunities Are Available for an Applicant before They Accept an Offer?

 ### Who to Ask:
 Manager